Compare molecular and crystal structures

 ...

-Comparing Crystals Allowing for Cell Distortions (VC-PWDF)
+Comparing Two Crystals Allowing for Cell Distortions (COMPAREVC)

 COMPAREVC xtal1.cif xtal2.cif